Why I’m becoming an Autistic role model

 April is Autism Acceptance Month.
 In this blog our colleague Zeinab Ali, Marketing and Communications Executive, reflects on her own journey into employment and the work that still needs to be done by employers to close the Autism Employment Gap.

 “When I was growing up as an autistic child in the 90s, people were very frank with my parents about my job prospects.
 They were told I would be lucky if I got a role as a cashier at Tesco.

 This is why the data published by the Office of National Statistics (ONS), which shows that autistic adults are the least likely to be employed among disabled people, did not surprise me.
 Those figures are probably shocking to anyone who is unfamiliar with the barriers autistic people face when trying to get into the world of work, but not to me because of the microaggressions I experienced while looking for employment.

 This anecdote from my childhood reminds me of how many people saw supermarket cashiers before COVID-19.
 They were often dismissed as “low skilled workers”, but the pandemic showed that if supermarket employees didn’t go to work, certain parts of our daily life that we take for granted would come to a standstill.
 So I hope the people who said “I would be lucky to be a Tesco cashier” have learned to better appreciate the skills of these key workers.
 Which brings me to my next point…

 The need for positive representation

 This had made me wonder: “What if positive representation of autistic people was more common?
 Would there be more autistic people in work right now?
 Would people have been so quick to write me off?
 Would I have had an easier time getting my first job?
-Would my disability advisor have been so quick to say I should go into retail before she looked at my CV?”
+Would my disability advisor have been so quick to say I should go into retail before she had even looked at my CV?”